Social smokers grow super skunk & white widow

 The 10% hydrogen peroxide solution is sometimes used at rates as low as one ounce per 10 gallons water; however, enrichment using an ounce per gallon is more effective for disease control.
 When 35% hydrogen peroxide solution is used, it can be added at the rate of three ounces per 10 gallons of water.
 If a 3% solution is used, use three ounces per gallon of water as a cure.

-:thanks: for the info roseman +rep
+:thankyou: for the info roseman +rep

-im sure it was leakin light from the net pots since they wernt covered and the rez was painted and everthing was sterilized with lysol and h2o2:Rasta:
+im sure it was leakin light from the net pots since they wernt covered and the rez was painted and everthing was sterilized with lysol and h2o2:rasta:

 ima give it another shot when this grows done